 By Dr. Tiffany L Bierer, Scientific Affairs Manager

-It’s fun to have neighbors, friends and family together for a picnic, holiday celebration or the big game.
+It’s fun to have neighbors, friends and family together for a picnic, holiday celebration or a big sports event.
 One preparation that may be overlooked, though, is pet safety when entertaining.
 With new people, sights and sounds – as well as many foods and beverages – there are multiple ways for pets to get into trouble.

 If pets appear agitated or frightened when you’ll be having people over, it may be better to crate them, at least temporarily.
 Keep them in a safe, controlled space until people have arrived, the doorbell has stopped ringing and the noise level has moderated.

 Many foods can be toxic to pets, including onions, grapes, garlic, alcohol, caffeinated beverages, chocolate, avocados, diet foods (containing artificial sweeteners) and many nuts.
 Bones are also a danger because they can cause blockages or perforations if eaten.
 Keep human foods and snacks out of reach!
 Instead, have pet-appropriate snacks on hand like GREENIES™ treats for dogs and TEMPTATIONS™ treats for cats.

 If friends, neighbors or party guests will be going in and out of your home, let them know you have pets in case they have allergies or are afraid of animals.
 This is also a good time to share that you take pet safety seriously!
 Let them know not to let pets outside and that you don’t want your pets to eat people food or beverages.
 Here’s another resource about pets and food safety.

 Pets can be frightened by loud sounds, so watch the noise level at your party.
 If your pet becomes agitated with loud noises, keep him or her in a secure room away from the activity.
 Leaving a radio or TV on at a low level in that room may help to reduce stress and mask noise.